 Who is the best family law attorney in Clearwater, Florida?
-People search for queries like these all the time, but is there really an answer to such a question.
+People search for queries like these all the time when looking for a divorce attorney, but is there really an answer to such a question.
 The better question is: “Who is the best family law attorney for me?
 Everyone’s case is different and while you may be able to find the oldest, the most experienced, or the most popular family law attorney near you, that doesn’t necessarily mean that lawyer will be the best family law attorney for you personally.
 A family law attorney that has been practicing for many years may have seen a bit of everything over the years and have a good general idea of how to assist with your legal issue.
 (They likely also charge a lot more than other attorneys.)
 But, if you are a mother trying to protect your children from an abusive father, your first pick likely wouldn’t be an attorney that focuses on “men’s only divorce”.
 The better choice may be a child custody lawyer that has experience with domestic violence.
 The point is, you have to find an attorney that fits your needs and your budget.

-Imagine a divorce attorney asking a father every detail about their 401k, stock accounts, real estate, etc. but, when it comes to his children, the attorney only asks their names, dates of birth, and social security numbers to fill out the appropriate forms.
-Maybe that attorney will be able to achieve the best possible result when it comes to protecting the father’s assets….but what kind of custody arrangement will that same lawyer be able to reach?
-Maybe if the lawyer had asked more questions he would have discovered some key facts that would help the father get a better custody arrangement.
+Imagine a divorce lawyer asking a father every detail about their 401k, stock accounts, real estate, etc. but, when it comes to his children, the lawyer only asks their names, dates of birth, and social security numbers to fill out the appropriate forms.
+Maybe that divorce lawyer will be able to achieve the best possible result when it comes to protecting the father’s assets….but what kind of custody arrangement will that same lawyer be able to reach?
+Maybe if the divorce lawyer had asked more questions he would have discovered some key facts that would help the father get a better custody arrangement.
 You wouldn’t hire a dentist to fix a broken arm, so why do people hire a criminal law attorney to assist with a divorce?
 Some people think that all lawyers know all the laws and can help them with any legal problem they have.
 While it’s true that any lawyer can probably look up the law on a specific topic, wouldn’t you rather have someone who focuses on your specific type of issue?